Alfred Stengel

 Professor Alfred Stengel (1868–1939) was an American surgeon, born in Lancaster County, Pennsylvania.
-He was President of the American College of Physicians and Clinical Professor of Medicine at Women's Medical College of Pennsylvania.
+He was president of the American College of Physicians, a clinical professor of medicine at the Women's Medical College of Pennsylvania, and a member of the American Philosophical Society.

+Biography

 Stengel was born in Pittsburgh, the son of Gottfried Stengel, in 1868.
 In 1889, whilst studying, he and a group of students commissioned Thomas Eakins to paint The Agnew Clinic.
 Stengel can be found in the center of the portrait.